CounterpartyXCP/picopayments-hub/README.rst

 -------------------
-Recover Transaction
+Timeout Transaction
 -------------------

-The recover transaction is used by the payee to recover the and funds after the channel reaches a timeout.
+The timeout transaction is used by the payee to recover the and funds after the channel reaches a timeout.
 This is to prevent funds being lost should the payee be hit by a bus.